 Dear Parents and Students,

-I would like the students to get as creative as possible with their projects, but I would like to approve the ideas before they start.
-On the back of this sheet is a list of approved ideas.
-If the student has an idea that is not on there, just have them talk to me before starting it.
+would like to approve the ideas before they start.
+On the back of this sheet is a list of

-Below is the rubric for how I will be grading the projects.
-If there are any other questions, please, do not hesitate to ask.
+is the rubric for how I will be grading the projects.
+If there are any other questions, please, do

 Thanks,